Trading Off Privacy, Utility and Efficiency in Federated Learning: A Unified Federated Learning Framework

-\paragraph{Privacy Attacks in VFL} We focus on label inference attacks because labels may contain sensitive user information and they are typically valuable assets in real-world VFL applications such as finance and advertisement.
-The label inference attacks that comply with the Bayesian inference framework include: \begin{itemize} \item Norm-based Scoring Function (\cite{li2021label}).
-The goal of the adversary is to recover the hidden label $D$ of the protector, given the information contained in the communicated cut layer gradient $w$ (which corresponds to $g_1^{\calD}$ in the right panel of Figure \ref{fig:fl_proc}). \cite{li2021label} observes that the gradient norm $\|w\|_2$ of the positive instances are generally larger than that of the negative ones, and formulates the attacking problem as the classification problem, which could also be regarded as an optimization problem that fits into the framework shown in \pref{eq: optimizaiton}.
-Let $\text{I}(w|d) = N\left(\sum_{i = 1}^{\psi} \one\{r(w)\in [l_i, u_i]\}\cdot \one\{d\in \calC_i\}\right)$, where $r: \R^m \rightarrow [0,1]$ represents a scoring function, $\psi$ represents the total number of classes, $\calC_i$ represents class $i$, $N(\cdot)$ computes the logarithm of the normalized input, and $\text{H}(d) = \text{constant}$.
-The goal of the attacker is to design a scoring function (classifier) satisfying that $r(w)\in [l_1, u_1]$ if the corresponding data belongs to the negative class, and $r(w)\in [l_2, u_2]$ if the corresponding data belongs to the positive class. \item Direct Label Inference Attack (\cite{fu2022label}).
-The adversary uses the exposed gradients to infer the labels of the training dataset.
-For VFL without model splitting, the adversary has access to the gradients of the final prediction layer, the labels are inferred via the signs of the gradients. $\text{H}(d) = \text{constant}$; $\text{I}(w|d) = N\left(\sum_{i = 1}^{\psi} \one\{w_i\in ([l_i, u_i]\}\cdot \one\{d\in \calC_i\}\right)$, where $d$ represents the feature of one sample, $\psi$ represents the total number of classes, $\calC_i$ represents class $i$, $N(\cdot)$ computes the logarithm of the normalized input, $w_i = \frac{\partial \text{loss} (d,c)}{\partial y_i^{\text{adv}}}$ ($i$-th dimension of $w$) represents the gradient of the loss w.r.t. the $i$-th logit from the adversary transmitted from the server to the adversary, $c$ represents the ground-truth label, and $y_i^{\text{adv}}$ represents the logits for class $i$. \end{itemize}
+\paragraph{Privacy Attacks in VFL} We focus on label inference attacks because labels may contain sensitive user information, and they are typically valuable assets in real-world VFL applications such as finance, healthcare, and advertisement.
+More specifically, we consider gradient scoring attack and direct label inference attack, which comply with the Bayesian inference attack framework.
+Both attacks are mounted by client 1, aiming to infer labels owned by client 2 based on back-propagated gradient $w$ ($w$ here corresponds to $g_1^{\calD}$ in the right panel of Figure \ref{fig:fl_proc}). \begin{itemize} \item Gradient Scoring Attack. $\text{I}(w|d) = N\left(\sum_{i = 1}^{\psi} \one\{r(w)\in [l_i, v_i]\}\cdot \one\{d\in C_i\}\right)$, where $r: \R^m \rightarrow [0,1]$ denotes a scoring function; $d$ represents one data point; $l_i$ and $v_i$ denotes the lower bound and upper bound, respectively; $\psi$ represents the total number of classes; $C_i$ represents class $i$; $N(\cdot)$ computes the logarithm of the normalized input. $\text{H}(d) = \text{constant}$.
+The gradient scoring attack typically applies to the binary classification task.
+The attacker needs to design a scoring function satisfying that $r(w)\in [l_1, v_1]$ if the corresponding data of $w$ belongs to the negative class, and $r(w)\in [l_2, v_2]$ if the corresponding data of $w$ belongs to the positive class.
+A case in point is the Norm-based Scoring Attack (NBS)~\cite{oscar2022split}, which observes that $\|w\|_2$ of the positive instances are generally larger than that of the negative ones and formulates the attacking problem as the classification problem. \item Direct Label Inference Attack (DLI) \cite{fu2022label}.
+DLI is tailored to the VFL scenario where the top model owned by client 2 is an activation function (e.g., softmax)~\cite{liu2022vertical}, the adversary has access to the gradients of the final activation function, and thus it can infer labels through the signs of back-propagated gradients.
+In DLI, $\text{I}(w|d) = N\left(\sum_{i = 1}^{\psi} \one\{w_i\in ([l_i, v_i]\}\cdot \one\{d\in C_i\}\right)$, where $l_i =-\infty$ and $v_i = 0$ if $d\in C_i$; $l_i = 0$ and $v_i=+\infty$ otherwise; $\text{H}(d) = \text{constant}$.
+Thus, if $w_i < 0$ its corresponding data point $d$ belongs to class $C_i$ and if $w_i >0$ the data point $d$ does not belong to class $C_i$.